PeteJames21/alx-backend-javascript/0x03-ES6_data_manipulation/README.md

 ## 2-get_students_by_loc.js

 Create a function `getStudentsByLocation` that returns an array of objects who are located in a specific city.
 It should accept a list of students (from `getListStudents`) and a `city` (string) as parameters.

+## 3-get_ids_sum.js

+Create a function `getStudentIdsSum` that returns the sum of all the student ids.